 Spotted shags now have only three known breeding sites on and near Waiheke Island in the Hauraki Gulf.
 Bird numbers have plummeted from 10,000 in the early 90's to less than 1000 now.
 There are still spotted shag populations in the South island.

 I continue to search the coast and spot another group of birds on a rock.
 Again I GPS'd the location and photograph the birds and count them.
-This time they are all juveniles.

 Photos and More to follow...…………………...